go-critic/go-critic/docs/overview.md

 <a name="builtinShadow-ref"></a>
 ## builtinShadow
-Detects when predeclared identifiers shadowed in assignments
+Detects when predeclared identifiers shadowed in assignments.

 **Before:**
 ```go